 This doesn’t mean you shouldn’t be making your own masks at home, especially because surgical masks should be reserved for healthcare workers, but you need to make sure your homemade face covering has two or three layers in order to properly protect you and those around you.

-If you’re not fussed with making your own mask, we’ve rounded up a bunch of masks currently on the market.
+If you’re not fussed with making your own mask, we’ve put together our four favourite washable facemasks with a guide to making your own, and have rounded up a bunch of masks currently on the market.
 And best of all: these retailers are either social enterprises, Indigenous artists or donate a percentage of their profits to charity.